Search

 1. Preheat oven to 350F.

-2. Place lentils in medium saucepan with 3 cups of water and bring to a boil.
+2. Place lentils in a medium saucepan with 3 cups of water and bring to a boil.
 Reduce heat to medium-low and simmer until tender, approximately 15-20 minutes.
 Stir occasionally to prevent sticking.
 Once finished, you may need to drain some excess water.

 4. Place lentils and spinach in a bowl.
 Add mashed sweet potato, garlic, spices, flax egg, and breadcrumbs.
 Mix everything together until evenly combined.